-The long-wheelbase CJ-3BL is not commonly seen in Australia today, and it is unclear how many of the 1000 3B's listed in the records from the factory had the longer frame.
+A long-wheelbase CJ-3B was never built for the domestic U.S. market, and it is unclear how many of the 1000 3B's listed in the records from the Brisbane factory were given the longer CJ-3BL frame.
 Chris Waters saw this nice example in September 2008 at a Jeep Jamboree.
-It is unlikely that the long frames were included in any of the CKD CJ-3B kits shipped from Willys in Toledo, who never built an LWB version for the domestic U.S. market.

-Vaughn Becker comments, "My son has a CJ-3BL (120K JPEG) which is the same as the short wheelbase with 20" added into the chassis and body.
+Vaughn Becker comments, "My son had a CJ-3BL (120K JPEG) which is the same as the short wheelbase with 20" added into the chassis and body.
 I have only seen one other."
 See also a photo of the frame (80K JPEG).